 .

-This will only keep the end contour points whenever it runs through any vertical, horizontal, or diagonal lines.
-This means that any of the points along the straight paths will be dismissed and we will be left with only the end points For example, if we find contours along a rectangle, then all the contour points except the four corner points will be dismissed.
-This method is slightly faster than the CHAIN_APPROX_NONE
+algorithm compresses horizontal, vertical, and diagonal segments along the contour and leaves only their end points.
+This means that any of the points along the straight paths will be dismissed, and we will be left with only the end points.
+For example, consider a contour, along a rectangle.
+All the contour points, except the four corner points will be dismissed.
+This method is faster than the CHAIN_APPROX_NONE

-that we saw earlier.
-This is because the algorithm does not store all the points, uses less memory, and therefore, takes less time to complete the execution and find the contours.
+because the algorithm does not store all the points, uses less memory, and therefore, takes less time to execute.

 The following image shows the results.